Nicholas Houghton: Director

 Nick is an experienced choral conductor, organist, accompanist and workshop leader.

-He’s currently Music Director of the Lewes Singers, the East Sussex Community Choir and the Lewes Chamber Choir, and recently became Chorus Master of New Sussex Opera.
-In autumn 2019 he will be taking up the position of Music Director of the Brighton Singers.
-Nick also works with many other local groups including the Brighton Orpheus Choir and Eastbourne Choral Society.
+He’s currently Music Director of the Lewes Singers, the East Sussex Community Choir, the Brighton Singers and the Brighton Orpheus Choir, and Chorus Master of New Sussex Opera.
+Nick also works with many other local groups including the Eastbourne Choral Society.

 In a conducting career spanning over forty years, including eight years with the Reading Haydn Choir and fifteen with the Downland Chorale in Surrey, Nick has been fortunate to work with many orchestras and fine musicians including Dame Emma Kirkby, Dame Felicity Lott, Sir John Tomlinson, Julia Bishop, James Bowman, Alison Bury, Anthony Halstead, Neil Jenkins and Judy Tarling.